|Pilot 2nd Lt. Carl

 Over the target, A-20G 42-54083 piloted by Wells was hit by anti-aircraft fire and ditched off Sek Island.
 A-20G piloted by Strauss circled over the downed crew until P-47s relieved him.

-The seven remaining A-20s turned back for Gusap led by 1st Lt.
+Returning from the mission, the seven remaining A-20s turned back to base led by 1st Lt.
 Kenneth Hedges.
 Low on fuel, the formation encountered bad

 weather with limited visibility and clouds closing in.
 They started to climb over the Finisterre

-Range southwest of Saidor, but found it impossible to cross the mountains due to the bad weather.
+Range southwest of Saidor but found it impossible to cross the mountains due to the bad weather.
 Flying along a ridge line at 10,000' three A-20s failed to join the formation and were never seen again.
-In fact, this aircraft along with A-20G
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 The next day, eight A-20s from the 389th Bomb Squadron led by 1st Lt.
 McKinney conducted a search